guilhermeUpToTask/TasksManeger/task_maneger_project/Jornaul/RoadMap.md

 Create CRUD routes from models in Fastapi - check Create unit test for the models in Fastapi
 Create unit test for the routes in Fastapi
-Develop the components for React
+Develop the components for React - check
 Create Api integration in React - check
 Manege the state in each component in React - check Handle Error in React